$\lambda_\infty$ & Maximum Variance Embedding: Measuring and Optimizing Connectivity of A Graph Metric: of a Star

 \begin{definition} For a star graph, we call a valuation/embedding $x: V \rightarrow \mathbb{R}\,,$ {\em binary}, if all leaves are assigned numbers at the same absolute distance from the value assigned to the root, i.e.,

 and call it {\em balanced} around vertex $v$, if its first order moment with respect to $x_v$ is zero, i.e.,

 \end{definition}

-The challenge is in the other direction where not only do we have an \emph{un-balanced} set of leaves to the left and right of the center, but also they are not necessarily at equal distances from the center, i.e., \emph{not binary}, in an optimum valuation.

-In \S\ref{sec:almost} we show the spread of vertices by an \emph{optimum valuation} for $\lambda_\infty(S_n,\pi)$ is \emph{almost} binary, i.e., all but at most one of the leaves are at equal distances from the center.
+We show the values assigned to vertices by an \emph{optimal solution} for $\lambda_\infty(S_n,\pi)$ is \emph{almost} binary, i.e., all but at most one of the leaves are at equal distances from the center.
 This paves the way for showing the aforementioned inequality, yet another major step remains.
 We need to show a large enough increase on $\lambda_\infty$ when a balanced partition of the leaves is not feasible.
-We show this and formally present the reduction in \S\ref{sec:reduction}.
+Before we start let us denote a useful fact.